CJVIK/FRAMSIDAN/README.md

 - No pushes to main or dev, branches only
 - Feature-branches syntax: f-<part-name>-<task-category> (i.e f-footer-styling); kebab-case
+- Release-branches syntax: r-<version-number> (i.e r-v0.0.1)
+  - Use same name for tag in Github

 ## PR-rutiner

+- Before issuing a PR, merge dev to feature branch and solve potential conflicts
 - Follow commit rules in the message about pull request
 - Create pull request for finished features to be merged
 - Reviewer checks code using checklist (definition of done)

   - If problems: leave comment/request changes in the pull request
-  - Else: approve and merge
+  - Else: approve and merge to dev
+  - Alert team of changes in dev and delete the feature-branch

 ## Definition of Done

 - [] Good variable names:
-  - camelCase
+  - camelCase (JS),
   - Purposeful names - easy to understand
 - [] Validating inputs
 - [] Semantic HTML